reasoncorp/dossier/README.markdown

 end
 ```

 If you need dynamic values that may be influenced by the user, **[do not interpolate them directly](http://xkcd.com/327/)**.
-Dossier provides a safer way to add them: any symbols in the query will be replaced by calling methods of the same name in the report.
+Dossier provides a safer way to add them: any lowercase symbols in the query will be replaced by calling methods of the same name in the report.
 Return values will be **escaped by the database connection**.
 Arrays will have all of their contents escaped, joined with a "," and wrapped in parentheses.

 ```ruby
 # app/reports/fancy_ketchup_report.rb